DynamoMTL/shopify-pipeline/README.md

 ### Setup your Shopify environments

 ## Project Structure
-Once Pipeify has created the scaffolding of your project, it will have the following structure:
+Once Shopify Pipeline has created the scaffolding of your project, it will have the following structure:

 ```
 ├── package.json [0]